’Add watermarks to documents in SharePoint’

 </rtf>

-Note: Unlike the Text Watermark, the RTF Watermark does not support embedded field codes.
-However, SharePoint Designer lookup variables are fully supported to make it possible for dynamic information stored in workflow variables, or in the Item’s columns, to be embedded in the watermark.
-RTF Watermarks are displayed as plain text when applied to MS PowerPoint files.
+Unlike the text element, the RTF element doesn’t support embedded field codes.
+However, Microsoft SharePoint Designer lookup variables are fully supported, allowing dynamic information stored in workflow variables or the item columns to be embedded in the element.
+When applied to Microsoft PowerPoint files, RTF elements are displayed as plain text.

-You can use the Image Watermark to add common image types (BMP, JPG, GIF, PNG, TIFF, WMF, EMF / EMF+) as a watermark to a document.
+The Image watermark element enables you to add common image types such as BMP, JPG, GIF, PNG, TIFF, WMF, and EMF/EMF+ as watermarks to documents.

-The XML looks as follows.
-You can omit any attributes marked as optional from your code when they are not needed.
-Leaving them in with the ‘optional’ text will cause an error:
+The XML structure is as follows.
+You can exclude any attributes labeled as “optional” from your code when not required.
+Keeping them with the “optional” label will result in an error:

 <image